ta4j/ta4j/README.md

 The [wiki](https://github.com/mdeverdelhan/ta4j/wiki) is the best place to start learning about ta4j.

-Of course you can ask anything on [my Twitter account](http://twitter.com/MarcdeVerdelhan).
+Of course you can ask anything [via Twitter](http://twitter.com/MarcdeVerdelhan).
 For more detailed questions, please use the [issues tracker](http://github.com/mdeverdelhan/ta4j/issues).

 ### Contributing to ta4j